hexaxsoftwares/houx.js/README.md

 This reactivity system may not be effective when a data been mutated is accesed from an object based dataType like a Set, Map, Array, or a plain object.

-Utilize the `Pixel.data` macro for reactive object dataTypes reactivity hydration:
+Utilize the `data` macro for deep reactive object dataTypes reactivity hydration:
-Its returned datas are exposed to the template instances directly as `<propName\>.$data`.
+Its returned datas are exposed to the template instances directly as `<propName>.$data`.

 here is a minimal example